 DEADLY WEAPON(S) POSSESSION/CONCEALMENT/SALE: The possession, concealment, or sale of a deadly weapon in the school environment.
-It includes possessing or concealing articles commonly used or designated to inflict bodily harm or to intimidate other persons (look-alike and non-functional weapons are included) or using in an aggressive manner articles commonly designated for other purposes.
+It includes possessing or concealing articles commonly used or designated to inflict bodily harm or to intimidate other persons (look-alike and non-functional weapons are included) or using in an aggressive manner articles commonly designated for other purposes, or which is used, or attempted to be used, to cause death or serious physical injury.
 For example, razor blades or knives of any size are strictly prohibited.
 The presence of a weapon in a student's locker, automobile, purse, book bag, or similar container is considered to be possession by that student.